Bullfighting in Spain: on the other side of the barrier

 In Andalusia there are also estates with everything designed for your enjoyment, such as La Julia Farm in El Puerto de Santa María or Los Albujeros in Medina Sidonia, both in the province of Cadiz.
 There you can see fighting bulls and have the chance to take part in various fights with young bulls.
 Furthermore, there are other farms where you can go horse riding, listen to the songs of a Rocio group and try activities like archery.

 After these experiences you may well become a bullfighting enthusiast.
-If this is the case, then in Andalusia you can do various routes such as the Cerrojazo Route, which takes you to Jaén and Seville or the summer route to Cadiz, Huelva, Malaga and Almería visiting all their bullfighting museums, bull farms, bullrings... all in your own time.
+If this is the case, there are several regions in Spain where you can visit bullfighting museums, bull farms, bullrings... all in your own time.
+Some examples are the Madrid Bullfighting Route and a horse and bullfighting route in Cadiz.

 The major bullrings have websites with a list of bull farms, where you can get addresses if you are interested in these activities.
 Feel the matador's passion.
 Discover the fascinating world of the bullfight.